Package types

 Push a package

-Before pushing a package you must login to the Upbound Marketplace using up login
+Before pushing a package you must login to the Upbound Marketplace using docker login

 Create a repository